 28 February, 2019

 Websockets has been well-known for a long time, yet we still don’t see it that often in actual PHP applications.
-Real-time data feed is important, improves user experience and allows for better performance, both on the frontend and backend side.
-Websockets cut down latency and help avoid HTTP roundtrips, because once opened, a socket stays open.
+The real-time data feed is important, improves user experience and allows for better performance, both on the frontend and backend side.
+Websockets cut down latency and help avoid HTTP roundtrips because once opened, a socket stays open.

 Also, it’s 2019 and we should use WebSockets.
 I will show you how to approach this problem in PHP.

 WebSocket app with PHP & Symfony – possible solution